Ale-JRD/Alblogtrad/content/post/hello-world/index.md

 Yuu moved his upper body away a little and took a look at her face.

-「Nufufu, nghh~, suuuu… haaaa… H, huh?」
+「Nufufu, nghh-, suuuu… haaaa… H, huh?」

 For some reason she was pressing the tip of her nose against Yuu’s chest, and when he took her chin, he noticed that her mouth was loosened up.